Japanese Strawberry Sando, Mochi and Shortcake, Oh My: 3 Japanese Strawberry Desserts You Need to Try ASAP

 Nowadays, you can get a basic strawberry sando at a convenience store for just a few hundred yen (a few US dollars), but they’re nothing compared to the freshly prepared options at specialty stores like bakeries or patisseries.
 Gourmet fruit, delicately whipped cream, and fresh bread create an entirely new experience for anyone lucky enough to grab a sandwich before they’re sold out for the day.
 If you’re not in Japan, there’s good news!
 Of the three desserts we’ve listed, this is the easiest for you to make from the comfort of your home.
 We highly recommend you look up a strawberry sando tutorial and try making this out-of-this-world sweet treat for yourself.

 Which of these desserts are you most excited to try?
-There are plenty of recipes online that can help you bring the spectacle of Japanese desserts into your kitchen.
+There are plenty of recipes online that can help you bring the spectacle of Japanese fruit desserts into your kitchen.
 However, without the right ingredients, especially the right strawberries, you’ll only get half the experience.
 If you’re committed to making an authentic recipe, don’t forget to add freshly delivered Japanese strawberries from Ikigai Fruits!

 Older post Newer post